Dan-data-tech/Data-Preparation-With-R/README.md

 ## A/B Testing for ShoeFly.com
 This project involves analyzing A/B test data for ShoeFly.com to evaluate the performance of two different ad versions across various platforms and days of the week.
 By calculating and comparing click-through rates, the project aims to identify the most effective ad and platform combination for maximizing user engagement.

+## Page Visits Funnel
+This project analyzes the sales funnel for Cool T-Shirts Inc. by examining user interactions at various stages, from website visits to final purchases.
+By using data joins and calculating conversion rates, the project identifies where potential customers drop off, providing insights for improving the sales process.